 Charles James Fox was the third Son of Henry Fox, 1st Baron Holland.
 Descended through his Mother Lady Caroline Lennox from King Charles Second of England and King Henry Fourth of France.

 Eton College.
 Hertford College, Oxford.

 Chronology/Biography of Charles James Fox:

-1768: Elected to represent the Constituency of Midhurst in the House of Commons aged only nineteen.
+1768: Fox was elected to represent the Constituency of Midhurst in the House of Commons aged only nineteen.

 1770: The Prime Minister Frederick North gives him the job of Junior Lord of the Admiralty.

-1772: (December) Promoted to become Lord of the Treasury.
+1772: He was promoted to become Lord of the Treasury in December.

 1773: Charles James Fox named a Commissioner of the Treasury.

 1775: Sacked from his job for criticising the Journalist and artist Henry Woodfall who was very influential on the Government.
 Now out of Office he began to speak out against the taxation of America without their consent and called for a negotiated settlement when war actually broke out.
 He was also one of the first to speak out about the Rotten Boroughs and advocated that more parliamentary seats should be given to the emerging towns who now had higher populations than some of the Rotton Borough constituencies.